Aortic Fellowship Programme

 Whether you’re early in your vascular surgery career or seeking to refine complex aortic intervention techniques, the ESVS Aortic Fellowship offers a progressive and engaging learning journey.

 The workshops include face-to-face and online workshops at different levels of expertise.
-Fellows will attend the workshops alongside non-Fellows, and the exact dates will be announced here.
+Fellows will attend the workshops alongside non-Fellows, and the exact dates will be announced on our events calendar pages and here.

 The online programme is designed to incorporate all relevant KOL sessions and meetings.
 View here.
 All online sessions are mandatory.

 ESVS provides a detailed list of pre-approved and reputable aortic centres, including their main characteristics and the ESVS contact person.
-These are the currently approved centres.
+Approved centres will be available here soon.

 Participants choose a centre and independently secure and organise their visit, including accommodation and travel.